AdversaryCraft/nsis-dll-hijack-poc/README.md

 1. Pre-positioning a proxy DLL named `nsDialogs.dll` in the same directory as the installer
 2. Monitoring for the creation of the temporary `ns*.tmp` folder
-3. Copying the proxy DLL into the temp folder before the installer loads it
+3. Copying the proxy DLL along with the original DLL into the temp folder before the installer loads it
 4. The proxy DLL executes custom code (e.g., MessageBox) while forwarding legitimate calls to the original, renamed DLL (`msvcrt_original.dll`)

 This allows arbitrary code execution with the installer's privileges while maintaining normal installer functionality – making it difficult for users to detect any anomaly.